davidgilbertson/react-recollect/README.md

 It's about 4 KB.
 If you were to replace `redux`, `redux-thunk`, and `react-redux` with this library, you'd shed a bit over 2 KB.
-But if you've got a decent sized app you'll save much more than that just by getting rid of all your reducers.
+But if you've got a decent sized app the real size reduction comes from getting rid of all your reducers.

 # Dependencies

 Recollect has a peer dependency of React `>=15.3`.
-If you use the `forwardRef` option with `collect`, you will need React `>=16.3`.

 # Alternatives